POEM CONTEST FOR YOUTH: Jessamy Stursberg Poetry Contest for Canadian Youth

 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
 The award recognizes the best first book of poetry published by a Canadian in the preceding year.
 The Award carries a prize of $1,000 and is sponsored by the League of Canadian Poets.
-It is presented each year at the League’s Annual General Meeting in May or June, with the shortlist announced in April.
+It is presented each year at the LCP Annual Poetry Festival and Conference in May or June, with the shortlist announced in April.

 2014 Murray Reiss, The Survival Rate of Butterflies in the Wild